braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/other_sdk_customizations.md

 ### Setting log level

-Log level can be assigned either at runtime on your Braze.Configuration object:
+The log level can be assigned at runtime on your `Braze.Configuration` object:

 {% tabs %}
 {% tab swift %}